pcjtse/zerg-trader/README.md

 - **Automated Stops**: Emergency stop functionality
 - **API Security**: Environment variable protection

-### Disclaimer
+### ⚠️ CRITICAL DISCLAIMER - READ BEFORE USE ⚠️

+**THIS SOFTWARE IS PROVIDED FOR EDUCATIONAL AND RESEARCH PURPOSES ONLY.
+THE AUTHOR DISCLAIMS ALL LIABILITY AND RESPONSIBILITY FOR ANY FINANCIAL LOSSES, DAMAGES, OR CONSEQUENCES ARISING FROM THE USE OF THIS SOFTWARE.**

+🚨 **FINANCIAL RISK WARNING** 🚨
+- **YOU CAN LOSE ALL YOUR MONEY** - Trading and investing involve substantial risk of financial loss
-⚠️ **Trading involves substantial risk of loss.
-Past performance does not guarantee future results.
-Use at your own risk.**
+- **NO GUARANTEES** - Past performance does not guarantee future results
+- **EXPERIMENTAL SOFTWARE** - This is beta software that may contain bugs, errors, or unexpected behavior
+- **NOT FINANCIAL ADVICE** - Nothing in this software constitutes investment advice or recommendations

 ## 🔧 Development